mzhang28/blog/content/posts/2021-10-31-e2e-encryption-useless-without-client-freedom.md

 Today, many companies claim to provide "end-to-end encryption" of user data, whether it be text messages, saved pictures, or important documents.
 But what does this actually mean for your data?
-I'll explain what "non-end-to-end" encryption is, and why end-to-end encryption is important, and also why it's also absolutely meaningless to have in some circumstances.<!--more-->
+I'll explain what "non-end-to-end" encryption is, why end-to-end encryption is important, and also when it might be absolutely meaningless.<!--more-->

 > If you just want to read about end-to-end encryption, click [here][1].
 > Otherwise, I'll start the story all the way back to how computers talk to